microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 | Name	| Type | Description | Default |
 |:--- | :--- | :--- | :--- |
 |Source | ImageSource | Gets and sets the icon source file that will be used in the application. | Null |

+## ImageIconSource class

+_Same as above but with IconSource as the base type_

 # API Details